 Thank you for the opportunity to comment on the proposed rule changes to Division 8, 9, 300, and 410.
-The Nature Conservancy strongly supports the proposed Groundwater Allocation Rules, which will help prevent further over-allocation of Oregon's aquifers.
+The Nature Conservancy urges you to adopt the proposed Groundwater Allocation Rules to prevent further over-allocation of Oregon's aquifers.